 Mediation of an Inheritance Act claim by cohabitee of the deceased involving the deceased's wife and children

 Academic and career background: An Oxford Graduate who qualified as a Solicitor in 1971 with distinctions in two of the papers in the Law Society’s final examination.
 He moved from Chester to Kendal in 1977 and was the Senior Partner of his firm from 1989 until 2012.
-Now a Practising Consultant.
+Now available for Mediaitons whenever needed.
 Always a litigation specialist he has experience in personal injury for both Claimants and Defendants, clinical negligence, building contract disputes, partnership disputes, property claims and contested probate.

 Personal: Away from his professional life Roger plays golf, enjoys walking, cycling, food, wine and music.

 Mediation training and experience March and April 2008 - 24 hours training with role plays and written summary with Mediator Training leading to Accreditation in May 2008May 2009 - 24 hours Mediation Training with Clerksroom leading to Accreditation on 1 July 2009July 2009 - observation, with active contribution, in Mediation of very long-running dispute as to interpreation of a will.
 Engaged 2 hours in preparation and 9 hours in MediationSeptember 2009 - observation with active contribution in dispute between two companiesMarch 2010 - mediation of Inheritance Act claim achieving settlement shortly before trial date26 June 2010 - full day's update training with Clerksroom